Yellow and red tulips line tulip lanes.

 Photo courtesy of Mary Hilldore

 More than 500,000 people from 40 countries travel to the Holland Tulip Time Festival each year.
 The beautiful beach town of Holland has been celebrating its Dutch heritage and culture since 1929 and the festivities continue this year.
-From May 4-11 the Tulip Time Festival will feature activities for everyone, including parades, traditional Dutch Dance performances, concerts, theatre, Dutch attractions, Dutch food and more.
+From May 3-10, 2014 the Tulip Time Festival will feature parades, traditional Dutch Dance performances, concerts, theatre, Dutch attractions, Dutch food and more.

 During your visit at the Tulip Time Festival, see more than six million tulips decorating city parks, public attractions and city streets.
 For more of nature’s beauty, explore Windmill Island Gardens, home to manicured gardens with more than 150,000 tulips, a 250 year-old working Dutch windmill and an antique Dutch carousel.
 For a more adventurous day, take your family to the Meijer Midway Carnival, or have a blast at the Nelis’ Dutch Village Family Theme Park, where the history of the Dutch culture comes to life.
-Continue to experience Dutch heritage first hand May 7-11 at Dutch Marktplaats, where you can delight in the tastes, sights, sounds and crafts of 19th century Holland.
+Continue the Dutch experience May 6-11 at Dutch Marktplaats, where you can delight in the tastes, sights, sounds and crafts of 19th century Holland.

 The Tulip Time Festival features three spectacular parades.
-On Wednesday, May 8, see the traditional Volksparade, led by local and state dignitaries and thousands of locals in traditional Dutch costumes.
-The Kinderparade, or “children’s parade,” will be held Thursday, May 9, and is the largest parade of children in the state.
-The parade series will end with Muziekparade, the music parade, on Saturday, May 11, one of the most spectacular parades in the state each year, featuring 4,000 participants and floats, dancers, and bands.
+See the traditional Volksparade, led by thousands of locals in traditional Dutch costumes.
+Participants gather at the beginning of the parade for the official Street Scrubbing.
+The Kinderparade, or “children’s parade,” is the largest parade of children in the state.
+It is also the only "green" parade in the state, using hybrid or electric vehicles to tow all the floats.
+The parade series finishes with Muziekparade, the music parade, one of the most spectacular parades in the state, featuring 4,000 participants and floats, dancers, and bands along Michigan's longest parade route.

-The Tulip Time festival is always growing and creating new traditions to celebrate the tulip and the Dutch culture.
-New and special events for this year: Tulip City tours will now be offered throughout the festival.
+Want a relaxed way to experience the tulips?
+Tulip City tours are offered throughout the festival.
 The hop-on, hop-off tour allows easy access through beautiful Tulip Lanes, Holland’s Historic District, city parks and downtown.
-Tickets are available at Centennial Park.

 Information on winter activitiesMore